hackerb9/halfshim/README.md

    [BOOTSTRP.OCL][BOOTSTRP.OCL] with each one separated by
    <kbd>Space</kbd>.
 When done, hit <kbd>Return</kbd>.
 4. At the **H:** prompt, enter `G 43000` and hit <kbd>Return</kbd>.
-5. On your PC, run `h8clxfer.py -l -f HALFSHIM.BIN` to send HALFSHIM.BIN to your H89.
+5. On your PC, run `h8clxfer.py -l -f ABSLDR.BIN` to send ABSLDR.BIN to your H89.
 Now the shim is waiting for the next program to load.
 6. On your PC, run `h8clxfer.py -l -f SOMEFILE.ABS` to send it to your H89.
 It will start executing automatically.